Category Archives: T

 There was nothing like Uncle Bernie coming to visit, nothing.
 He would pound on the door, Boom Boom Boom.
 The three of us Katz Boys would put on our father’s felt hats and run around like crazy as we fought over who would open the door!
 Bernie would be standing with his arms stretched out and wiggling slowly like Frankenstein and then shuffle in.
 He almost always had something special.
 These are the gifts that I remember.
 But you have to think back, this was in the 1960’s exotic food, was.

 He came with Okra dried on thread.
 A few times he came with green or brown licorice.
-It was decades before I saw it again.
+It was decades before I saw licorice in these colors again.
 He came for dinner and had a can of truffles (mushrooms), I was maybe 8 years old.
 I hated mushrooms but I tried these.
 I remember thinking, “These taste like dirt.”
 We probably ate the truffles with plastic silverware and on paper plates as they are hunted by pigs.
+In 2024 I had some truffle oil unknowingly.
+The food had an unusual taste, I thought it tasted of dirt.
+Then I found out,,, truffle oil.

 Bernie served us Steak Tartar.
 I wish I remembered more.
 He had great spices.
 He ate at fun restuarants.
 The owners knew him.
 He shopped at the large Eastern Market.
 His coffee was luscious.
 It was the first coffee I enjoyed drinking.

-Bernie’s brother Bill had piano lessons.
+Bernie’s big brother Bill had piano lessons Bernie was about 5 or 6 years old.
 Bill was in the kitchen talking with his father.
 “Bill, I thought that was you playing the piano.
 Who is it?”
 “Oh, that’s Bernie, he copies me.”.
 “You know Bill we cannot afford more piano lessons.”

 Bill took Bernie down to his piano teacher to show him off.
 The piano teacher asked if he had had any lessons.
 Bill said “no”, we can’t afford them.
 The teacher said, “he is for free”.